nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: Create a supper order using the `view` command.

-   2. Test case: `add i/1 q/1`<br>
+   2. Test case: `add 1 1`<br>
       Expected: 1 order of the first item from the menu is added into the order.
 Details of the added order shown in the status message.
-Timestamp in the status bar is updated.

-   3. Test case: `add i/1 q/0`<br>
+   3. Test case: `add 1 0`<br>
       Expected: No item is added.
 Error details shown in the status message.
-Status bar remains the same.

-   4. Test case: `add i/0 q/1`<br>
+   4. Test case: `add 0 1`<br>

       Expected: No item is added.
 Error details shown in the status message.
-Status bar remains the same.

-   5. Other incorrect add commands to try: `add`, `add 0 9`, `add i/x q/y`, `...` (where x is larger than the menu size)<br>
+   5. Other incorrect add commands to try: `add`, `add -1 -1`, `add x y`, `...` (where x is larger than the menu size)<br>
       Expected: Similar to previous.

 2. _{ more test cases …​ }_

-### Deleting an item
+### Removing an item

-1. Deleting an item while all items currently in the order are being shown
+1. Removing an item while an order is currently active

    1. Prerequisites: List all items using the `view` command.
-There is atleast one item in the order.
+There is at least one item in the order.

-   2. Test case: `delete i/1`<br>
+   2. Test case: `remove 1`<br>
-      Expected: First item is deleted from the order.
-Details of the deleted order shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: All the quantity of the first item is removed from the order.
+Details of the removed order shown in the status message.

-   3. Test case: `delete i/0`<br>
+   3. Test case: `remove 1 1`<br>
+      Expected: 1 order of the first item from the user's order is removed from the order.
+Details of the removed order shown in the status message.

+   4. Test case: `remove 0`<br>
       Expected: No item is deleted.
 Error details shown in the status message.

-Status bar remains the same.
+   5. Test case: `remove 1 0`<br>
+      Expected: No item is deleted.
+Error details shown in the status message.

-   4. Other incorrect delete commands to try: `delete`, `delete i/x`, `...` (where x is larger than the list size)<br>
+   6. Other incorrect delete commands to try: `remove`, `remove -1 -1`,`remove x y`, `...` (where x is larger than the list size or y is larger than the user's order quantity amount)<br>
       Expected: Similar to previous.
 2. _{ more test cases …​ }